-You can promote your shop via your own blog (I highly recommend that you have a blog if you sell anything online), your social media platforms, and sponsored posts or sidebar ads.
+You can promote your shop via your own blog (I highly recommend that you have a blog if you sell anything online), your social media platforms, and paying for sponsored posts or advertisements.

 When it comes to promoting your shop, I recommend trying a variety of techniques in order to find what works best for you.

 The more products you have, the better chance you have of being seen and therefore making more sales on Etsy.

 Also, I know for myself, I’m more likely to stick around when I can browse through at least a page of products.

 Not only is it nice to have options, but it also makes the shop look more active when I see they have a lot of products.

 Tip: Try organizing your products into sections.
 Etsy’s “shop sections” feature allows your potential buyers to browse your shop based on the categories you’ve created.

 I’ve learned that people like to see multiple photos when looking at a product (yes, even digital items).

 Etsy allows you to upload up to 5 images, and I recommend that you use up all five spaces.